Applicable in Last.fm mode? : yes

 There are two issues arising from streamed scrobbles:

 - Playing tracks which you don’t own, from a streamed source, will generate a lot of unmatched scrobbles.
-These can swamp and hide any scrobbles of your own tracks, which were unmatched for some reason
+These can swamp and hide any scrobbles of your own tracks, which were unmatched for some reason which you could fix

 - AlbumPlays attempts to address this by detecting tracks which appear to have been streamed, and filtering them away from view in your action list of unmatched scrobbles.
 If the assumption that a scrobble was streamed is incorrect you could fail to detect the mismatch, meaning that the play would not be recorded.